meltingcore/bg/food-court/Rules.md

 - choose from the prepared unused ingredient cards.
 - place them in a column with an overlap.
-- put the recipe upside-down at the bottom of the column.
+- put the recipe card at the bottom of the column with the monochrome picture up.

-The recipe is now being cooked (you are not able to score from it yet).
+The recipe is now being cooked (you are not able to score from it yet, and it does not participate in any special ability effects, etc.).
-On your next turn you put the recipe card upwards meaning it's ready.
+On your next turn you flip the recipe card with its score number and color picture up meaning it's ready.
-You can score from it now.
+You can score from it now, and it participates in any special ability effects, etc.

 ### Put Utensils